afsans1/MetroTripPlanner/README.md

 # A2 Metro Trip Planner

 ## Requirements
+There should be a client and server side.
+Reading from geojson file and parsing it.
+The route should be indicated on the map with markers and with routeblocks.
+Clicking on a marker should make the associated button get bigger and the buttons should get bigger on hover.

+Express + React app

+Description:
 The website should allow the user to create a trip planner based on which station they want to start at and where to end.
 The website should use the stm stops geojson file, parse it and use that list to display the correct stations.
-There should be a client and server side.
-When the client clicks on a marker it should allow them to see the wikipedia definition of the station.
+When the client clicks on a marker it should allow them to see the wikipedia definition of the station and access the wiki page.

-Express + React app

-Description: (briefly describe what the app does)

 ## Structure